harrow-philosophy/harrow-philosophy.github.io/library/philosophy/Law/Frederic Bastiat/The Law.md

 ## Law Perverted
 "...to limiting and destroying rights which its real purpose was to respect."
 "It has converted plunder into a right, in order to protect plunder.
 And it has converted lawful defense into a crime, in order to punish lawful defense."
-- Did not see that the state requires such a contradiction.
+- Bastiat did not see that the state requires such a contradiction, ie taxation for operational funds.

 "Nothing can enter the public treasury for the benefit of one citizen or one class unless other citizens and other classes have been _forced_ to send it in."

 "...every time we object to a thing being done by government, the socialists conclude that we object to its being done at all."

-May argue that liberty is the act of a man having the power to use and develop their faculties then it follows the state must provide what is necessary for that in order to ensure liberty.
+A socialist may argue that liberty is the act of a man having the power to use and develop their faculties so it follows that the state must provide what is necessary for that in order to ensure liberty.
 This begs the question, by what means is the state to grant this use over ones faculties?
 By restricting the use of another to their faculties of course!

 As the power of government grows so to does its responsibility.
 - It intends to create a monopoly on education in exchange for liberty.
 Should it fail who is to blame?